-- (i) a specified percentage increase over the prior year's rent, generally between 2.0% and 3.0%; - (ii) a calculation based on the Consumer Price Index: - (iii) as a percentage of facility net patient revenues in excess of base amounts; or - (iv) specific dollar increases.
+- (i) a specified percentage increase over the prior year's rent, generally between 2.0% and 3.0%; - (ii) a calculation based on the Consumer Price Index; - (iii) as a percentage of facility net patient revenues in excess of base amounts; or - (iv) specific dollar increases.

-During the six months ended June 30, 2011, we acquired two senior housing properties located in South Carolina with 118 licensed beds, 40 assisted living units and 53 independent living units for \$11,450,000.
-These properties were leased to a third party operator under a 10-year lease with three 5-year renewal options.
-Also during the six months ended June 30, 2011, we purchased four skilled nursing properties with 524-beds in Texas for \$50,841,000 which consists of \$41,000,000 in cash at closing with the remainder in the form of contingent earn-out payments.
+During the three months ended September 30, 2011, we purchased a 140-bed skilled nursing property located in Texas for an aggregate purchase price of \$10,000,000.
+Simultaneous with the purchase, we added the property to an existing master lease with a third party operator at an incremental GAAP yield of 10.5%.
+During the nine months ended September 30, 2011, we acquired the previously disclosed 140-bed skilled nursing property located in Texas, two senior housing properties located in South Carolina with 118 skilled nursing beds, 40 assisted living units and 53 independent living units for \$11,450,000, and four skilled nursing properties with 524-beds in Texas for \$50,841,000 which consists of \$41,000,000 in cash at closing with the remainder in the form of contingent earn-out payments.
 The contingent earn-out payment arrangements require us to pay two earn-out payments totalling up to \$11,000,000 upon the properties achieving a sustainable stipulated rent coverage ratio.
+During the three months ended September 30, 2011, we paid \$4,000,000 related to the first contingent earn-out payment.
 We estimated the fair value of the contingent earn-out payments using a discounted cash flow analysis.
 This fair value measurement is based on significant input not observable in the market and thus represents a Level 3 measurement.
-These properties were leased to a third party operator under a 15-year lease with two five-year renewal options.
-During the six months ended June 30, 2011, we incurred and expensed \$127,000 in transaction costs relating to these acquisitions.
-At the time of acquisition, we preliminarily estimated the allocation of the assets acquired based upon historical valuations of similar acquisitions and the facts and circumstances available at the time.
-We will determine the final value of the identifiable assets as soon as information is available, but not more than 12 months from the date of acquisition.
-We are also in the process of completing the final allocation of assets for our fourth quarter 2010 acquisitions.